 - Pav Bhaji Masala: I prefer Everest or MDH brand, it tastes as good as the homemade version.
 It is easily available in Indian grocery stores or online.
 For the homemade recipe, refer to the recipe in the content above.

 - Bhaji Consistency: The consistency of Bhaji can be customized to personal preference.
 My family likes the curry to have more texture, so I mash it using a potato masher.
 That leaves some chunks in there.
 For a more mashed-potato-like consistency, you can use your immersion blender.
-Simply blend the curry a few times, for 2 to 3 seconds each time, until you reach your desired consistency.
+Blend the curry for 2 to 3 seconds each time, until you reach your desired consistency.

 - Pav: Any soft dinner rolls or burger buns that aren't sweet will work for this recipe.